LeoGanz/JVM-BidText/README.md

 ## Configuration
+All configuration files are located in the `res` directory.
 General configuration can be changed through the `Config.properties` file.
 The config file allows you to select which other files with rules etc. the analysis will use.
 Further, you can configure certain options for the analysis; we explain the options inside the file.